SipLips/gitskills/README.md

 Creating a new branch is quick AND simple.

 >>>>>>> feature1
-I am forver iron man
+I am iron man
+Avengers